 The first Russian “Moscow city Golf Club” was the only one in the country for many years.
 In 1987 Sven Tumba Johansson, Swedish hockey player and world champion, obtained permission to construct a golf field on Dovzhenko Street.
 Since then golf has incresed in popularity in Russia thanks to the Moscow City Golf Club.

 The total game distance at the club is 2,343 meters with technical golfing terrain like narrow fairways, tight greens, and ponds.
 Celebrities like Pele, Mike Tyson, Sven Tumba and Alexander Ragulin made the symbolic club a hit by spending time on the green and in the clubhouse.

 In the last few years carting has become an extremely popular sport and leisure activity in Moscow.
-Even for those who have never driven a car or ridden a bicycle, the go-kart craze has cought on to families, students, and even corporate management teams.
+Even for those who have never driven a car or ridden a bicycle, the go-kart craze has also caught on to families, students, and even corporate management teams.